RA Flexible Software Package Documentation Release v6.5.1

 ctsu_txvsel2_t txvsel2

-CTSU Transmission Power Supply Select 2 (CTSU2 Only)
+CTSU Transmission Power Supply Select 2 (CTSU2)

 uint8_t ctsuchac0